Sophia Ahrens

 Sophia Ahrens is a German-English fashion model.

 Early life

-Ahrens was born in Hamburg to a German father and English mother and grew up mainly in England.
+Ahrens was born in Hamburg to a German father and an English mother and grew up mainly in England.
 She was scouted at age 12 by Laura Murphy (The Hive Management) in January 2015) while Christmas shopping in a London mall.

 Career

 As of 2015, Ahrens is currently signed to DNA Model Management.
 Ahrens is one of the faces of Paco Rabanne.
 She has modeled for Giorgio Armani, Prada and Claudie Pierlot.
 In 2014, she was the face of the perfume “Daisy“ by Marc Jacobs.